SUI-Components/sui/packages/sui-react-router/README.md

 # sui-react-router
-> Set of ES6 decorators to improve your apps
+> Set of navigational components that compose declaratively with your application.

 ## Definition